 Sunday morning bird walks

-Usually once a month and led by David Morris.
+Usually once a month on Sunday mornings.
 Meet at the Blackheath Gate at 8.30am.
-For dates and times, check the Current Events section of this web site or the notice boards in the Park office and in the Pavilion Tea House.
+For dates and times, check the Current Events section of this website or the notice boards in the Park office and in the Pavilion Tea House.

 The Friends have organised an Annual Lecture in late winter or early spring since 1994.
 Topics are linked to Greenwich Park and related interests.
-The 2017 Annual Lecture was given by Loyd Grossman on the future of The Royal Parks.
+The 2019 Annual Lecture was given by Will Palin on the recent restoration of the Painted Hall in The Old Royal naval Colege.

 The Wildlife Centre